maxprodigy/Obesity-Risk-Research/README.md

 ## **XGBoost vs Neural Networks – Key Differences**
 While both approaches performed well, there are some trade-offs to consider:
 - **Neural Networks (Instance 5)** showed better generalization, with higher accuracy and AUC.
-- **XGBoost* was computationally more efficient and required less fine-tuning compared to deep learning.
+- *XGBoost* was more efficient and required less fine-tuning compared to the deep learning models.
 - Regularization techniques played a key role in improving both models, helping to reduce overfitting.
 - **XGBoost* was more interpretable, making it a strong alternative for real-world applications where model explainability is crucial.